James Soong: 2005

-After the 2004 Presidential election, Soong actively sought the merger of the KMT and People First Party.
-However, he ceased doing so after the ROC Legislative Election, 2004.
+After the 2004 presidential election, Soong actively sought the merger of the KMT and People First Party.
+However, he ceased doing so after the 2004 legislative election.
 Although the pan-blue coalition did well, the PFP did not, and Soong ended talk of a KMT-PFP merger.
-In February 2005, he signed a 10 point consensus program with President Chen Shui-Bian which brought heavy criticism to Chen.
+In February 2005, he signed a 10-point consensus program with President Chen Shui-bian, which brought heavy criticism to Chen.
 The possibility of DPP-PFP cooperation ended in May 2005, when Soong visited mainland China to meet with General Secretary Hu Jintao of the Chinese Communist Party.
-Initially, Chen stated that Soong was to deliver a secret message to the PRC leadership, but Soong denied this.
+Initially, Chen stated that Soong would deliver a secret message to the PRC leadership, but Soong denied this.

 In the 2005 KMT chairmanship election, Soong, who retained a significant following within the KMT, despite initially instructing party officials not to support either Ma Ying-jeou or Wang Jin-pyng, endorsed Wang at the last minute.
-The endorsement appeared to backfire, however, as Ma defeated Wang by a large margin of 72% to 28%.
+However, the endorsement appeared to backfire as Ma defeated Wang by a large margin of 72% to 28%.
 On July 22, 2005, Soong, unopposed, was re-elected chairman of the PFP.

-On November 17, 2005, Soong was awarded NT$10 million in a defamation suit against former President Lee Teng-hui, who had alleged that Soong was playing mahjong while his supporters were protesting on the streets in April 2004.
-A three-judge panel of the Taipei District Court ruled that Lee must apologize and compensate Soong, saying that Lee's "groundless" remark had damaged Soong's reputation.
-In addition, the court ordered Lee to publish a half-page apology in major newspapers for three consecutive days.